 Koo as well touched on the difficulty of the lack of sex education in operating Red Container.
 Koo claims that finding and recruiting qualified employees is his biggest concern for Red Container’s future.
 “There aren’t many people who are well-educated about adult toys, and many people feel that working here won’t be helpful to their resume or future job prospects,” Koo told 10 Magazine.
 “As a result,” he continued, “there isn’t a big pool of potential employees that we can hire from.”

 The (Hopeful) Future of the Adult Toy Industry in Korea

 But despite certain challenges, adult merchandise shops in South Korea are thriving.

 Red Container’s revenue has, since its opening in early 2017, prompted the brand to establish 13 other locations around Korea, both in and outside of Seoul.
 Its first location in Itaewon began to bring in thousands of customers every week within just a few months, most of whom are women in their 20s and 30s, as well as couples.

 Piooda has also been steadily growing its customer base this past year.
-According to Kang, around 60% of their client base is women followed by couples, and ages range mostly from those in their mid 20s to early 40s.
+According to Kang, around 60% of their client base are women followed by couples, and ages range mostly from those in their mid 20s to early 40s.
 According to Kang, however, there have also been cases of a couple in their 70s, moms and daughters who have come in together, and men who come in to buy gifts for their partners or friends.
 The shop also welcomes quite a large LGBTQ community.